-The Ethics of The Fadeaway: Is It Ok To End a Relationship By Simply Ceasing Communication?
+Is It Ok to End a Relationship By "Fadeaway?"

 The fadeaway, also known as ghosting, is a morally complicated move.
 I’m not talking about the basketball move, in which a player takes a shot while jumping away from the basket, distancing himself from the defender and thus making it harder to block.
 I’m talking about the particularly cruel — and increasingly common — dating move of ceasing all contact with a person as a means of ending a relationship.
 Typically, the fadeaway isn’t executed during relationship-relationships; rather, in the hopes of ending a casual dating or hook-up scenario, a guy or girl will slowly disappear, completely avoiding confrontation.